-Documentation > Energy > Energy > Did nuclear energy kill renewables ?
+Documentation > All that is radioactive > All that is radioactive > Did nuclear energy kill renewables?

 European "ecologists" frequently like to think that a country that would have a large share of its electricity coming from nuclear power plants is bound to turn away from renewables energies, all the research money which is invested in nuclear energy becoming unavailable for renewables, and that this "embezzlement" prevented renewables from paying a significant part in the energy supply of the country.
 This argument is pretty strong in France and Germany, in particular.